pangpangmandu/cuberoom/resources/docs/docs.md

 <p class="title is-5">Managing your middleware</p>

-Request middleware functions are located under the `multi-client-ws.middleware` namespace.
+Request middleware functions are located under the `cuberoom.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.
 The middleware is assembled in the `wrap-base` function.

-Middleware used for development is placed in the `multi-client-ws.dev-middleware` namespace found in the `env/dev/clj/` source path.
+Middleware used for development is placed in the `cuberoom.dev-middleware` namespace found in the `env/dev/clj/` source path.

 <a class="level-item button" href="https://luminusweb.com/docs/middleware.html">learn more about middleware »</a>